gcruzgar/UKsurvey/README.md

 ### Understanding Society Dataset

 Data can be downloaded from [UK Data Service](https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=2000053)
-    Requires registration in the UK Data Service website.

 Downloading the survey yields two folders: mrdoc and tab, the former contains documentation (including data dictionaries) and the latter the survey response data.